rlthurst/LLM-WIKI-RAG/README.md

 ## Introduction

-This repository demonstrates how to build a simple LLM-based chatbot that can answer questions based on your documents (retrieval augmented generation - RAG) and how to deploy it using [Podman](https://podman.io) or on the [OpenShift](https://www.openshift.com) Container Platform (k8s).

 This repository builds a simple LLM-based chatbot that can answer questions based on Wikipedia ZIM files (retrieval augmented generation - RAG) and how to deploy it using [Podman](https://podman.io) or on the [OpenShift](https://www.openshift.com) Container Platform (k8s).

 The software stack only uses open source tools [streamlit](https://streamlit.io), [LlamaIndex](https://llamaindex.ai) and local open LLMs via [Ollama](https://ollama.ai).
 Real open AI for the GPU poor.